buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

 3. a hover state that highlights when a user has liked a shot; and
 4. a hover state that highlights when a user has liked a shot and saved it to one of their buckets (a user-generated collections of images).

-It should be obvious – after reading Chapter 2 – that the ‘Saved’ and ‘Liked’ buttons are examples of **button components** used as a part of the shot pattern; and the skills listed are examples of **tag components** used as a part of the profile pattern.
+It should be obvious (I hope!) – after reading Chapter 2 – that the ‘Saved’ and ‘Liked’ buttons are examples of **button components** used as a part of the shot pattern; and the skills listed are examples of **tag components** used as a part of the profile pattern.

 By embracing a pattern-driven approach, **Dribbble can re-use these patterns elsewhere on the site**, which is: more efficient from a design perspective; and leads to a more cohesive and consistent user interface.